ryanmstokes/biofarming/en/impressum.md

 <br>
 <br>
-<p>Responsible for the content of this website is Soil & More Impacts B.V., Niels Dijkman, Kraanspoor 26, 1033SE Amsterdam</p>
+<p>Responsible for the content of this website is Soil & More Impacts B.V. on behalf of Eosta B.V. / Nature & More, Niels Dijkman, Kraanspoor 26, 1033SE Amsterdam</p>